Cortisone and anti-inflammatory medications have damaged your joints. Can that damage be repaired without replacement surgery?

 - If inflammation becomes chronic, naturally occurring powerful corrosives start eating away at your joint.
 This is the degenerative process.

 In our office, the first way is to fix the joint or spine by rebuilding and repairing damaged tissue with regenerative injections.
-We can accomplish this with stem cell therapy and Prolotherapy.
+We can accomplish this with Prolotherapy and Platelet Rich Plasma Injections used together.
+Sometimes we will use bone marrow aspirate or bone-marrow derived stem cells.
 These treatments will be discussed below.

 - Nature’s way is for chondrocytes (healing and rebuilding cells in our body) to repair the damage.
 Our therapies assist in this process and accelerate healing.